The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Algebraic Preliminaries

 \begin{remark} The terminology {\em analytic} for the growth condition \eqref{GrowthConditionAnalytic} stems from the fact that this condition implies that the function

 defines an analytic function on some small enough $\nu$-ball around zero in $\Omega$.
 Similarly, for any entire chain $c$ and any continuous seminorm $\nu$ on $\Omega$, the function

 is an entire function of $z$.
+This follows from \eqref{EntireNorm}, after replacing the seminorm $\nu$ by the seminorm $|z|\nu$.
 The entire growth condition was first introduced by Connes \cite{ConnesEntire} for {\em cochains} on the space $\CC(\mathcal{A})$ for a Banach algebra $\mathcal{A}$; it then turns out \cite[\S2.1.2]{MeyerBook} that the space of entire cochains is the dual to the space of chains satisfying the analytic growth condition.

-It turns out that in our context, it is suitable to consider the entire growth condition on chains rather on cochains, and the analytic growth condition on cochains, rather than on chains, due to the fact that the cochain Chern character $\Ch(\Mod)$ satisfies the analytic growth condition (c.f.\ Thm.~\ref{ThmFundamentalEstimate}), while the Chern character defined in Def.~\ref{DefBChP} satisfies the entire growth condition, but not the analytic one.
+It turns out that in our context, it is suitable to consider the entire growth condition on chains rather on cochains, and the analytic growth condition on cochains, rather than on chains, due to the fact that the cochain Chern character $\Ch_\Mod$ satisfies the analytic growth condition (c.f.\ Thm.~\ref{ThmFundamentalEstimate}), while the Chern character defined in Def.~\ref{DefBChP} satisfies the entire growth condition, but not the analytic one.

-For the algebra of differential forms on a manifold, these growth conditions on chains were previously considered e.g.\ in \cite{LeandreFrench} and \cite{JonesLeandre}; see also \cite{GetzlerSzenes}. \end{remark}
+For the algebra of differential forms on a manifold, these growth conditions on chains were previously considered e.g., in \cite{LeandreFrench} and \cite{JonesLeandre}; see also \cite{GetzlerSzenes}. \end{remark}